apollographql/apollo-client-nextjs/README.md

-This package contains multiple packages.
+This repository contains multiple packages.
 Please choose one of the following links to get to the right README:

 # [Apollo Client - Next.js integration](./packages/experimental-nextjs-app-support/README.md)